jackhart/Marvel-Superheo-Network/README.md

 ## Getting Started

-To see the analysis, go to python notebook file on GitHub.
+To see the notebook on GitHub, view the HTML file.
+The notebook is also available as a [kernel on Kaggle](https://www.kaggle.com/jackhart0508/basic-marvel-network-analysis).

 #### Run Locally

-Jupyter notebooks can be run easily through the Anaconda Prompt.
-Move to the directory containing the notebook and run the following.
+Jupyter notebooks can be easily accessed through the Anaconda Prompt.
+Move to the directory containing the notebook and datasets, then run the following.

 ```
 jupyter notebook marvelNetwork.ipynb